BrettWilsonDev/glfrontier-extended/README.md

 * Ctrl-E	- Toggle hardware GL / original software renderers.
 * Ctrl-M	- Toggle mouse grabbing.
 * Ctrl-Q	- Quit.
+* Ctrl-F    - Toggles m68k menu.
-* F	- Toggles some debug info & fps readout.
+* F	        - Toggles fps readout.

 ## What's New in This Fork
-This fork has replaced the old build system with CMake.
+* This fork has replaced the old build system with CMake.
+* Dedicated software renderer that makes use of SDL internal renderer
+* Wasm through Emscripten that allows the game to be played int he browser at full speed
+* Touch screen support with keyboard keys having dedicated touch buttons

 ## Dependencies
 Required: